electronicvisions/hbp-sp9-guidebook/pm/spikey/setup_software.rst

 .. code-block:: bash

-  . /wang/environment/software/jessie/spack/current/share/spack/setup-env.sh
-  spack load --dependencies visionary-defaults module load spikey
+  module load spikey/current

-These three commands must be loaded for every environment, and in particular, after logging in.
+This command must be loaded for every environment, and in particular, after logging in.

 .. _label-expexec: